 You should be able to assist in getting the best possible deal on buying a property or selling a property for the highest price in the fastest amount of time.
 Make sure you aren’t too shy to push through tough negotiations.
-You may need to send multiple offers on different properties—some may be “low ball” offers and you have to be okay with that.
-It takes a thick skin to work on investment properties.
+You may need to send multiple offers on different properties—some may be “low-ball” offers and you have to be OK with that.
+It takes a thick skin to work with real estate investors.

 18 Top Real Estate Negotiation Strategies From the Pros

 8. Invest in Real Estate Yourself (or Be Willing To)